sandeep-tukaram/algods/instruction_design/recursion.md

 This is the simplest recursive pattern: take one piece off, solve the rest.
 It's like saying "I'll handle this one thing, and assume the rest will work out."
 This is exactly what insertion sort does - it takes one number and figures out where to place it in an already-sorted list.

 When to use it?
-When your problem naturally breaks down one piece at a time, like:
+When your problem naturally breaks down into "handle one piece and solve the rest" style, like:
-- Adding numbers in a list
+- Adding numbers in an array (handle the first number, then add up the rest)
-- Counting characters in a string
+- Finding the length of a string (count the first character, then find the length of the rest)
-- Walking through a linked list
+- Walking through a linked list (look at the current node, then walk through the rest)

+Each of these follows the same pattern: solve for one element, then recursively solve for everything else.
+It's like saying "I'll handle this piece, and trust that my recursive function will handle the rest!"

 ### Divide
-Ever looked up a name in a phone book?
-(Okay, maybe Google is more your thing, but stick with me!)
+Think about merging two sorted piles of cards.
 Here's what you naturally do:
+- Split your pile roughly in half
+- Sort each half separately
+- Merge the two sorted halves together
+- Keep doing this until you're down to single cards

+This is the divide pattern in action!
+Instead of taking one bite, you're cutting the problem in half each time and then combining solutions.
+It's super efficient because you can work on both halves independently and then merge them together.
+This is exactly how mergesort works - divide into smaller sorted arrays, then combine them back up.
+The key insight is that merging two sorted lists is much easier than sorting from scratch!

+When to use it:
+- When your problem can be split into equal-sized subproblems
+- When combining solutions is relatively straightforward

+### Partition
+Looking up a name in a phone book is a perfect example of partition:
-- Open the book roughly in the middle
+- Pick a page in the middle as your pivot point
 - Is your name before or after?
-- Pick that half and split it again
+We are working with two partitions here.
+Name appears in one of them only
+- Focus only on that partition and pick a new pivot - the middle.
 - Keep going until you find your name

-This is divide pattern in action!
-Instead of taking one bite, you're cutting the problem in half each time.
-It's super efficient, for the phonebook example, because each step eliminates half the remaining work.
-Think about it - you'd never start at page 1 and check every name, right?
-Elimination is not the only way to derive solution to the original problem.
-Sometimes the solution to the original problem is dervied by combining solutions to all the subproblems.
-Mergsort employs solution to all subproblems.

-### Partition
-Let's say you're organizing books by height.
-Here's a smart way:
-- Pick any book as your "measuring stick" (we call this the pivot)
-- Put shorter books on the left
-- Put taller books on the right
-- Now you have three groups: shorter, pivot, and taller
-- Repeat for each group.
-The pivot is already in it's sorted place in the original problem.

-This is partition pattern - using one element to split things into three parts: less than, equal to, and greater than.
-It's like having a sorting party where everyone knows exactly where to go based on the height of that one book.
+This is partition pattern - using a pivot to eliminate parts of the problem that you know can't contain your solution.
+It's like playing a smart guessing game where each guess cuts away a big chunk of possibilities.

 This pattern is great when:
 - You need to organize things around a specific value